List of Diff'rent Strokes characters: Phillip Drummond

 Phillip Drummond was portrayed by Conrad Bain.
 He is a friendly, wealthy white widower, who runs Trans-Allied, Incorporated.
 He was born December 3, 1931, in Manhattan, New York.
 (This made him Conrad Bain's junior by eight years.)

 Phillip has a daughter, Kimberly, and two adopted African American sons, Willis and his younger brother Arnold Jackson.
 He also has an eccentric elder sister named Sophia (played by Dody Goodman).
 Arnold and Willis' mother, Lucy Jackson (portrayed by Todd Bridges' real-life mother), worked as a housekeeper for the Drummonds years ago; her death-bed wish was that Phillip would take care of her two sons.
 In the series pilot, Phillip welcomes Arnold and Willis into his home.

 Phillip had dated several women, and would later get remarried to Maggie McKinney, a television aerobics instructor (played by Dixie Carter from 1983 to 1985 and Mary Ann Mobley from 1985 to 1986).
 Maggie subsequently introduced Sam McKinney (Danny Cooksey), her son from a previous marriage, to the family.

 Phillip Drummond is the only character to appear in every episode of the series.

 Phillip, along with Arnold Jackson, made a cameo in the Fresh Prince of Bel-Air series finale "I, Done," as a potential buyer of the Banks' mansion.

-On The Facts of Life, Philip appears in Rough Housing.
+On The Facts of Life, Philip appears in the first episode of the first season, Rough Housing.

 Kimberly Drummond

 Kimberly Drummond was portrayed by Dana Plato.
 She was the only biological child and daughter of wealthy widower, Phillip Drummond (Conrad Bain).
-She was born on Park Avenue in New York City on October 22, 1964.
+She was born on Park Avenue in New York City on October 22, 1966.
 Kimberly was shown as a caring, loving big sister to both Willis and Arnold, but as a wealthy, coming of age teenager, she suffered from various problems.
 Several such instances took place in season 6, one of which involved a two-part "very special" episode on the dangers of hitchhiking, where she was nearly a victim of sexual assault by a deranged man named Bill (Woody Eney).
 In another episode, no one in the family knew that she was suffering from bulimia, though she later admitted to having a problem and agreed to seek help.

 Kimberly wasn't in the opening credits in the 7th season nor the 8th season, however, in the 8th season, there were clips of her and she is shown in the last frame of the opening credits for the 8th season.

 On The Facts of Life, Kimberly appears in Rough Housing.